Introduction and LAZ Location Map

 - PRIVATE SECTOR funding used to match fund projects where applicable (normally at least 50%)

 - All applicants required to register with the Rural Payments Agency

 - Project applications assessed through the Local Action Group – comprising representatives from the Private, Public and Voluntary sector.

 - There were two stages to the application which took approximately 3 months when information received promptly;

 - Submission of an Expression of Interest application to the Local Action Group

 - If Expression of Interest eligible and sufficiently met LAZ objectives and priorities, the project asked to submit a full application.

-We received Expressions of Interest applications at any time.
-These were processed within 6 weeks.
-Once EOIs endorsed applicants invited to submit a full application which must have been with us by set deadlines in order to be considered by the Local Action Group Approval Panel meetings.
-Full applications and all associated documentation including planning permission, quotes and business plans were received by the following dates:-
+We received Expressions of Interest applications at any time which were processed within 6 weeks.
+Once EOIs were endorsed, applicants were invited to submit a full application which must have been with us by set deadlines in order to be considered by the Local Action Group Approval Panel meetings.